cyrusimap/cyrus-imapd/CONTRIBUTING.md

 ## The Tests

 You should run the tests.
 Submitting a change that breaks existing tests isn't good for anybody!
-Adding new tests to assert that your changes work is even better, and should be the goal.
+If your pull request changes the code but doesn't add a test, you should explain why.
+"Code changes add tests" is the default assumption.

 There are two kinds of tests: